 In the later stages of cancer, healthcare professionals provide palliative therapy to relieve symptoms and improve quality of life.

 Doctors from different specialties frequently work together to treat breast cancer.
 Surgeons are doctors who perform operations.
-Medical oncologists are doctors who handle cancer with drug.
+Medical oncologists are doctors who handle cancer with drugs.
 Radiation oncologists are doctors who treat cancer with radiation.